 Portrait of a Type A Bohemian

 I live, work, write, garden, make music and produce shows in Philadelphia, Pa.
 My tiny cottage in Queen Village, affectionately referred to by friends as "The Shire," contains two gardens (and another down the street), two humans, two rescued cats and many, many instruments, including, most recently, a cello named Alezan Germaine.
 I'm into politics; I like to cook; I'm learning to fence; my band's name is Sweetbriar Rose and we're gearing up for a second record.

 I am in awe of the writing of Virginia Woolf, James Baldwin, Marilynne Robinson, Cynthia Ozick, and Toni Morrison, could have listened endlessly as Christopher Hitchens defanged his foes, mostly agree with Sam Harris, and am grateful to E.O.
 Wilson for his gentle and brilliant explanations about our place in the world.
 During movies, I often cheer for the dragons, apes, plants, dinosaurs or other species who should, at any chance they get, rightly remind us of our hubris as humans.
 Credit is given Homo sapiens, however, for creating art, red wine, and good bread.

-Growing up, I wanted to be a veterinarian, an archaeologist, a marine scientist and a writer, and still wouldn't rule any of those out.
+Growing up, I wanted to be a veterinarian, an archaeologist, a marine scientist, and a writer, and I still wouldn't rule any of those out.
 For twenty years I helped run nonprofits, taking turns at arts, social justice and sustainability organizations.
-Most recently, I was the COO of Red Flag Media, where I was also the Editor-in-Chief of Grid, a Philadelphia-based urban culture and sustainability magazine, where my favorite part of my job was doing feature interviews with thinkers such as environmentalist Bill McKibben, Pulitzer-Prize winning science writer Elizabeth Kolbert, and fiction writer Amitav Ghosh.
+In 2018, I started Red Pen Arts, a consultancy that specialized in strategy, operations, event, and editorial support for social entrepreneurs and the arts and culture community.
+My biggest client is Jazz Philadelphia, for whom I serve at a part-time, contracted Executive Director.
+Just prior to starting Red Pen Arts, I was the COO of Red Flag Media, where I was also the Editor-in-Chief of Grid, a Philadelphia-based urban culture and sustainability magazine, where my favorite part of my job was doing feature interviews with thinkers such as environmentalist Bill McKibben, Pulitzer-Prize winning science writer Elizabeth Kolbert, and fiction writer Amitav Ghosh.